-On April 20, 2020, UAL entered into a warrant agreement with the U.S. Treasury Department, pursuant to which UAL agreed to issue to the U.S. Treasury Department warrants to purchase up to approximately 4.6 million shares of common stock, pro rata in conjunction with the initial issuance of, and increases to, the principal amount outstanding under the PSP Note (the "PSP Warrants").
-Through June 30, 2020, UAL issued PSP Warrants to purchase up to approximately 4.2 million shares of common stock, with such warrants accounted for as equity instruments.
+On April 20, 2020, UAL entered into a warrant agreement with Treasury, pursuant to which UAL agreed to issue to Treasury warrants to purchase shares of common stock, pro rata in conjunction with the initial issuance of, and increases to, the principal amount outstanding under the PSP Note (the "PSP Warrants").
+Through September 30, 2020, UAL issued PSP Warrants to purchase up to approximately 4.8 million shares of common stock, with such warrants accounted for as equity instruments.
 The PSP Warrants have a strike price of \$31.50 per share (which was the closing price of UAL's common stock on The Nasdaq Stock Market on April 9, 2020).
 The PSP Warrants will expire five years after issuance, and are exercisable either through net share settlement, in cash or in shares of UAL common stock, at UAL's option.
 The PSP Warrants contain customary anti-dilution provisions and registration rights and are freely transferable.
 Pursuant to the terms of the PSP Warrants, PSP Warrant holders do not have any voting rights.
-The relative fair value of the PSP Warrants is recorded within stockholder's equity and as a discount reducing the CARES Act grant credit.
+The relative fair value of the PSP Warrants is recorded within stockholders' equity with an offset to the CARES Act grant credit.